LazaUK/AlexaGadgetKit-LegoEV3/README.md

 - Build your **EV3 robot**, following the instructions from the [Lego manual](https://www.lego.com/cdn/cs/set/assets/blt2fdb839be7a53b96/31313_EV3RSTORM_2016.pdf).
 - Next, install **ev3dev** (Debian Linux based operating system), so that you can launch Python 3.x based applications  on your EV3 Brick.
 Detailed installation instruction can be found [here](https://www.ev3dev.org/docs/getting-started/)
 > **Note:** You need to complete steps 1 to 6 in **eve3dev** installation above.
 As a reward, in Step 6 EV3 robot will be able to read your fortune :-)
-- Last, but not the least - you need to install Visual Studio Code on your computer.
-And then
+- Then install **ev3dev-browser** extension as described in [Set up Visual Studio Code](https://www.hackster.io/alexagadgets/lego-mindstorms-voice-challenge-setup-17300f#toc-set-up-visual-studio-code-4).

-test
+- And, finally, [Set up the Alexa Gadgets Toolkit Python Software](https://www.hackster.io/alexagadgets/lego-mindstorms-voice-challenge-setup-17300f#toc-set-up-the-alexa-gadgets-toolkit-python-software-5), so that your EV3 robot can interact with your new Alexa skill

 ## MQTT Client
 Provided [Python script](brainium_mqtt_git.py) above allows the use MQTT protocol for the interaction with both Brainium API (to subscribe to the motion events) and also to upload then some of the details into Azure IoT Hub's endpoint for the further processing.